Kadetron/Exticz/README.md

 - Accepts any kind of valid links
 - Can be used in a command chain
 - Removes successive repeated urls from the result
+- Prints the number of links at the end

 ## Dependencies
 - awk